ShivaAtom/ShivaAtom/README.md

 <h1 align="center">Hi 👋, I am JaquinGV</h1>
 <h3 align="center">Un apasionado desarrollador frontend de México</h3>
-<p align="left">Hey there!
+<p align="center">Hey there!
 I'm a young developer on GitHub, eager to learn and share my insights with the community.
-I'm always excited to dive into thrilling projects and discover new technologies and development approaches.
+I'm always excited to dive into thrilling projects and discover new technologies and development approaches.</p>

-My GitHub profile is like my personal lab, where I experiment with code and design innovative solutions.
-If you choose to follow me, you'll be joining me on this exciting journey of learning and growth.
+<p align="center">My GitHub profile is like my personal lab, where I experiment with code and design innovative solutions.
+If you choose to follow me, you'll be joining me on this exciting journey of learning and growth.</p>

-Beyond my thirst for knowledge, I love sharing my discoveries with fellow developers.
-Through my repositories and contributions on GitHub, I hope to inspire other talented young minds to explore the fascinating world of programming and encourage them to take bold steps of their own.
+<p align="center">Beyond my thirst for knowledge, I love sharing my discoveries with fellow developers.
+Through my repositories and contributions on GitHub, I hope to inspire other talented young minds to explore the fascinating world of programming and encourage them to take bold steps of their own.</p>

-In a nutshell, if you're looking for a spirited development companion, you've come to the right place!
-Together, we can build a vibrant and enriching development ecosystem, where collaboration and knowledge-sharing are the key ingredients for success.
+<p align="center">In a nutshell, if you're looking for a spirited development companion, you've come to the right place!
+Together, we can build a vibrant and enriching development ecosystem, where collaboration and knowledge-sharing are the key ingredients for success.</p>

-So join me on GitHub and get ready to embark on an exhilarating coding adventure.
-I'm thrilled to learn and grow together as we leave a positive impact on the developer community.
+<p align="center">So join me on GitHub and get ready to embark on an exhilarating coding adventure.
+I'm thrilled to learn and grow together as we leave a positive impact on the developer community.</p>

-Let's make every line of code count and have a blast creating something awesome!</p>
+<h2 align='center'>Let's make every line of code count and have a blast creating something awesome!</h2>
 <h3 align="center">Lenguajes y herramientas:</h3>